-This book aims to justify the use of fuzzy logic as a logic and as a theory in the decision-making context.
+This book aims to justify the use of fuzzy logic as a logic and as an uncertainty theory in the decision-making context.
 It also discusses the development of the TOPSIS method (Technique for Order of Preference by Similarity to Ideal Solution) with related examples and MATLAB codes.
 This is the first book devoted to TOPSIS and its fuzzy versions.

-It presents the use of fuzzy logic as a logic and as a theory in the decision-making content and discusses the development of the TOPSIS method in classical and fuzzy context.
+It presents the use of fuzzy logic as a logic and as an uncertainty theory in the decision-making content and discusses the development of the TOPSIS method in classical and fuzzy context.
 The book justifies the use of fuzzy logic as an uncertainty theory and provides illustrative examples for each fuzzy TOPSIS extension, along with related MATLAB codes and case studies.

 Table of Contents